 Requirements for Purchasing Personnel

-Pursuant to Gov't Code §2155.078, the Texas Procurement and Support Services (TPASS) administers a system of training, continuing education and certification for state agency purchasing personnel.
+Pursuant to Gov't Code §2155.078, the Statewide Procurement Division (SPD) administers a system of training, continuing education and certification for state agency purchasing personnel.

 Each state agency shall ensure that the agency’s purchasing personnel complete the training and certification developed under this section.
 It is not the intent of this definition to include (1) an executive level manager authorized to bind the governmental entity or (2) an attorney performing traditional legal functions – such as legal review of a contract.

 In addition to state agencies, political subdivisions and/or CO-OP's are welcomed to participate in the training and certification program.
 Examples of CO-OP entities include school districts, police, fire departments, community colleges and some city and county governments.
 Visit website for a full list of the State of Texas CO-OP list: http://www.window.state.tx.us/procurement/prog/coop/coopmemb/